 AirAsia offers AirAsia BIG SHOT, a frequent flyer program to reward regular travellers with the airline.
 As a BIG SHOT, you get to earn BIG Points with every flight booking and in return, redeem more flights with those points.

-From September 2017, AirAsia have renovated to BIG points.
-Under the scheme, points are determine by how often passengers fly: the more they fly with AirAsia, the faster they will earn points, regardless of how much they spend on fares.
+In September 2017, AirAsia renovated to BIG points which determine points by how often passengers fly: the more they fly with AirAsia, the faster they will earn points, regardless of how much they spend on fares.